 The trick is how you use it/apply it.
 Some papers are very delicate, some are very thick, and some have a treated surface that may make other layers adhere weird.
 My best advice if you’re unsure is to test out your paper before actually using it on a piece of art (especially one that you’ve already started and have parts you don’t want changed or messed up).

-Paper test: Glue your paper to a surface (a regular piece of paper is fine).
+Experiment: Glue your paper to a surface (a regular piece is fine).
 Use a large enough piece so you can test out various materials on it.
 After the glue has dried, apply other mediums to see what happens: do they bead up and run off?
 Are they streaky?
 Do they rub off or flake after they dry?
 Does the paper get wrinkled or torn easily?
 These are all important things to note before you apply paper to your art and have to do damage control.

-In the past, I’ve used scrapbook paper, vintage letters and forms, postcards, writing paper, tissue paper, vellum, cardstock, old book pages, sheet music, and more.
-The sky’s the limit, really, as long as you remember each paper will adhere and react differently.
+In the past, I’ve used torn scrapbook pages, vintage letters and forms, postcards, writing paper, tissue paper, vellum, cardstock, old book pages, sheet music, and more.
+The sky’s the limit, really, as long as you remember each will adhere and react differently.
 For example, vellum will wrinkle no matter how flat you scrape it, and old vintage pages might tear because they are very thin and – depending on where they were kept – they might be really dry (almost crumbly!)

 What do I Use for Glue?